awsdocs/amazon-s3-developer-guide/doc_source/notification-content-structure.md

 The notification message that Amazon S3 sends to publish an event is in the JSON format\.
 The following example shows the structure of the JSON message\.

+For general information about configuring event notifications, see [ Configuring Amazon S3 event notifications](NotificationHowTo.md)\.

 Note the following about the example:
 + The `eventVersion` key value contains a major and minor version in the form `<major>`\.`<minor>`\.